API Reference

 )

-func (v *Validator) Validate(ctx context.Context, val any, opts ...Option) error
+func (v *Engine) Validate(ctx context.Context, val any, opts ...Option) error

-Validates a value using this validator’s configuration.
-Per-call options override the validator’s base configuration.
+Validates a value using this engine’s configuration.
+Per-call options override the engine’s base configuration.

 Parameters: